Wenhua-Li/ComparativeStudyofMMOP/README.md

 # ComparativeStudyofMMOP
-**Paper: Multimodal Multi-objective Optimization: Comparative Study of the State-of-the-Art**
+**Paper:** Multimodal Multi-objective Optimization: Comparative Study of the State-of-the-Art

 This project collects the sources of the existing multimodal multi-objective evolutionary algorithms and the test suites.

-The source can be accessed after papaer acceptance.

-# Usage of ExperimentResult.mat
+## Usage of ExperimentResult.mat

 The average results of IGD, IGDX and 1/PSP are provided in this data file.
 For MATLAB, you can use the following command: